Listen to the audiobook:

 From the Paris Commune and Lenin’s institutionalization of violence to the CCP’s state-sponsored persecutions, communism has always used terrorism to achieve its aims.
 Terrorists use violence to throw society into disorder, and use fear to bring people under their control.
 They violate the moral values held universally across humanity in order to achieve their ends.

 Radical Islamic terrorism has taken the spotlight in international conflict since the end of the Cold War.
 However, as the United States and its allies became embroiled in costly and protracted military campaigns in the Middle East, the Chinese communist regime quietly worked to become a superpower capable of challenging the free world.
-The chaos that prevailed in the Middle East and elsewhere distracted Western governments and the public from the resurgent threat of communism, as well as the unprecedented crimes against humanity being committed by the CCP despite greater economic and cultural ties with the West.
+The chaos that prevailed in the Middle East and elsewhere distracted Western governments and the public from the resurgent threat of communism, as well as the unprecedented crimes against humanity being committed by the CCP despite its having greater economic and cultural ties with the West.

 Founded on hatred and struggle, communism is the fundamental cause of terrorism around the world.
 While the media focuses its attention on terrorist attacks that target Western society, the vast majority of those killed by Islamic extremists are ordinary Muslims living in Islamic countries.
-Similarly, the more than 100 million deaths caused by communism were nearly all of the victims living under communist regimes.
+Similarly, the more than 100 million deaths caused by communism were nearly all of victims living under communist regimes.

 Until the toxic roots of communism are dug out, humankind will not enjoy a single day of peace.
 Only by recognizing the role of communism in the terrorist activities that plague our world, and by standing on the side of traditional moral values and faith, can this menace be defeated and the “global war on terror” be brought to an end.